-The School Site Council meets to review the needs assessments and progress of student groups throughout the year.
+The School Site Council (SSC) meets 5 times a year to review the needs assessment and progress of student groups.
 During these meeting defined actions and services are reviewed.
-Participants include: students, teachers, counselors, parents, community members, and administrative staff.
-School Site Council approved on October 22, 2020.
+Participants included: students, teachers, counselors, parents, community members and administrative staff.
+SSC approved SPSA on Oct 22, 2020.